Credential Verification: Verify Page, Social Sharing & Embedding

 Getting the Embed Code

-1. Go to Verify in the left navigation
+1. Go to Portal Settings in the left navigation

 2. Scroll to Embed on Your Website